Mikuel210/Starkit/JOURNAL.md

 - The rocket is modular
 	- Components are easily accessible and replaceable
 	- The rocket is designed for a future launchpad integration

-	  > If I achieve reliable landings, I might try to build a launchpad to launch and catch the rocket from.
-The rocket should be modular and be designed with this in mind.
+	  *If I achieve reliable landings, I might try to build a launchpad to launch and catch the rocket from.
+The rocket should be modular and be designed with this in mind.*

-		- The rocket has got detachable landing legs and attachable catch pins
+		- The rocket has got detachable or deployable landing legs and attachable catch pins
 		- The pad should be able to hold the rocket until full throttle is reached

 ## Dream goals